TABLE OF CONTENTS

 Rhode Island Cannabis College

 Interested in starting a cannabis business in Rhode Island?
 Enroll in CTU’s online cannabis education program.
 We cover the fundamental aspects of starting a weed business in every state.
-Learn everything from obtaining financing to finding a location.
-For more information about the program, sign up here.
+Learn everything about starting a cannabis business, from obtaining financing to finding a location.
+For more information about the program.